CommonAccord/Cmacc-Org/Doc/GH/KantaraInitiative/UMA-Text/Clause/ASO/RSO_Follow-Policies-Accurately-and-Timely_0.md

 Parties=the {Authorization_Server_Operator} gains an obligation to the {Resource_Server_Operator}

+Duty={Duty.1}

-Duty=to adhere to the {Authorizing_Party}’s authorization policies accurately and timely in associating authorization data with {RPTs} presented with the registered permission's ticket.
+Duty.1=to adhere to the {Authorizing_Party}’s authorization policies accurately and timely in associating authorization data with {RPTs} presented with the registered permission's ticket

 Comments=At a later stage, when a {Client} approaches the {Authorization_Server} presenting an {RPT} and a permission ticket, the {Authorization_Server} matches {Authorizing_Party} policies to the requested permission to drive any requests for claims and ultimate authorization processes, but its responsibility for performing this task begins now.